SystemFw/blog/content/staging/paxos-failures.md

 working and never resume working again.
 Their state is also permanently lost.
-Calling this type of fault a _crash_ is common in academic jargon, but crashing in general parlance indicates a temporary failure so we will use the word _explosion_ to avoid any confusion.
+Calling this type of fault a _crash_ is common in academic jargon, but crashing in general parlance indicates a temporary failure, so we will use the word _explosion_ to avoid any confusion.

 Note that we won't be able to detect with certainty that a process has